 The Potawatomi Indian Agency was established at the St. Marys Mission in 1848.
 The U.S. Government constructed a one-story, two-room stone building which became known as the Indian Pay

 Marker series.
 This marker is included in the Potawatomi Trail of Death marker series.

 Location.
 39° 11.667′ N, 96° 4.3′ W. Marker is in St. Marys, Kansas, in Pottawatomie County.
 Marker is on West Bertrand Avenue (U.S. 24) west of North 6th Street, on the right when traveling west.
+Marker is located in a small city park between 6th and 7th Streets.
 Touch for map.
-Marker is located in a small city park between 6th and 7th Streets.
 Marker is in this post office area: Saint Marys KS 66536, United States of America.
+Touch for directions.